leonardssh/coc-discord-rpc/README.md

 -   Shows what you are working on in NeoVim
 -   Respects Discords 15sec limit when it comes to updating your status
--   Support for over 110+ of the most popular languages
+-   Support for over 130+ of the most popular languages
 -   Custom string support

-## 📋 Todo

--   [x] Support for more programming languages
--   [x] Custom string support

 ## 📥 Installation